Crystalline cohomology of rigid analytic spaces: Infinitesimal geometry over

 \textbf{Infinitesimal topology.} We now introduce the infinitesimal site for rigid spaces. \begin{definition} Let $e$ be a positive integer.
 A \emph{rigid space over $\Bdre$} is defined as an adic space of topological finite presentation over $\Sigma_e$.
 Namely $X$ can be covered by affinoid open subspaces which are of the form

 where $I$ is a (finitely generated) ideal in $\Bdre\langle t_1,\ldots,t_n\rangle.$

 The category of rigid spaces over $\Sigma_e$ is denoted by $\RSe$. \end{definition} Recall that for a map of rigid spaces $f:U\ra T$, it is called a \emph{nil closed immersion} if $f$ is a closed immersion (defined by the vanishing of a coherent ideal $\calI$ in $\calO_T$), such that $T$ admits an open covering $\{T_i,~i\}$ with $\calI|_{T_i}$ being nilpotent.

-Note that a nilpotent closed immersion, for which the defining ideal is nilpotent globally, is always a nil closed immersion.
+The closed immersion is called \emph{nilpotent} if there is an integer $n\in \mathbb{N}$, such that $I^n=0$.
+Note that a nilpotent closed immersion is always a nil closed immersion.
 The converse is true locally or assuming the quasi-compactness of the target space.